 Here are some criteria Connex project presented to TIF Committee and the Board:

-The above are just some of the guidelines, but please do not let this get you discouraged as each project is unique and your project may very well qualify, as all criteria are interpreted by TIF committee.
+The above are just some of the guidelines, but please do not let this get you discouraged as each project is un unique and your project may very well qualify, as all criteria are interpreted by a board group.

 If you interested in this topic or want to find out more, feel free to reach out to us.